COVESA/vissr/protobuf/README.md

+**(C) 2024 Foed Motor Cmpany**<br>
 **(C) 2022 Geotab Inc**<br>

 # Protobuf implementation of the VISSv2 payload messages

-The VISSv2messages.proto file contains a definition that encompasses all payload messages that the VISSv2 standard defines for the Websocket, and MQTT protocols.
+The VISSv3messages.proto file contains a definition that encompasses all payload messages that the VISSv3 standard defines for the Websocket, and MQTT protocols.
 For HTTP the requests carry most parts of this not as a payload but explicitly in the protocol, so this design may need some tweaks for supporting HTTP.
 At a minimum the code that transforms between JSON and protobuf would need modifications.<br>

-The VISSv2messages.proto file is used as input to the protoc tool.
+The VISSv3messages.proto file is used as input to the protoc tool.
 To generate a Golang output file, the following command can be used:<br>
-$ protoc --go_out=protoc-out VISSv2messages.proto<br>
+$ protoc --go_out=protoc-out VISSv3messages.proto<br>
-which creates the VISSv2messages.pb.go file in the protoc-out directory.<br>
+which creates the VISSv3messages.pb.go file in the protoc-out directory.<br>

 The different type of messages that serialised protobuf blob supports are the following:<br>